eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ## Step Three – Set up Visual Studio Code editor

 👉https://code.visualstudio.com/download

+## Step Four – Folder Structure

-## Step Four – Configure Path Variables
+## Step Five – Configure Path Variables

-## Step Five – Do a test run.
+## Step six – Do a test run.

 copy paste this code (add code the user can copy paste) and check if it compiles.
 If it compiled Congratulations you can start with the K-Spice API